In these terms of business:

 This scheme allows auctioneers to sell items without VAT on the hammer price.
 The buyer then pays an amount equivalent to VAT.
 This amount cannot be refunded and is not shown separately on the invoice.

-Invoices that are not paid within seven days will incur storage charges at £1 per lot per day, charged from the date of the sale.
+Invoices that are not paid within seven days will incur storage charges. (see 19.
+Storage and Colelction).
 During this time PA do not accept responsibility for damage or loss of stored items.
 All storage charges must be paid in full before purchases can be released.

 If buyers are unknown to us, we cannot hand over purchases unless we have adequate references or payment is cleared.